vsh1h/MedusaAI/README.md

 2. Place the file in:
    data/raw/

-3. Put the data/raw/ folder in .gitignore
+3. Put the data/raw/ folder in .gitignore to avoid committing large files.